Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a field element.
+3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a single field element.

 ## Float statement

-Given inputs:
+A valid instance of a Float statement assures that given an input of:

 - floatValue_bits: {0..2^(numBitsExponent+numBitsMantissa)}
 - decodedValue: F